rileyshahar/aga/docs/tutorial.md

 This will short-circuit when the smaller iterator ends, so this will generate three test cases: `(-5, -1)`, `(0, 0)`, and `(1, 2)`.

+## Additional Checks

+Sometimes, you want to check something about a problem other than the input or output.
+Aga provides additional options for some additional checks:

+- Standard output: by setting `check_stdout = True` in
+  [configuration](config.html) or the problem decorator, aga will compare the standard output of the student submission to the standard output of the golden solution.